5 Chapter 5 – Launch Windows and Time

 CASE 2: i = L0

 When it comes to launch windows that do exist, there are two types of orbits: direct and indirect (retrograde).
-Respectively, they exist when the launch site latitude is less than or equal to the inclination (L0[latex]\le[/latex]i) for direct orbits, or when launch site latitude is less than or equal to 180° minus the inclination (L0[latex]\le[/latex]180º-i) for in-direct/retrograde orbits.
+Respectively, they exist when the launch site latitude is less than or equal to the inclination (L0[latex]\le[/latex]i) for direct orbits, or when launch site latitude is less than or equal to 180° minus the inclination (L0[latex]\le[/latex]180º-i) for in-direct or retrograde orbits.

 The second case is when the inclination has the same angle as the latitude of the launch site.
 In this case, there is only one singular time when the launch site intersects with the inclination plane.
 Therefore, there is only one launch window.
 This specific time will occur only at the most northern end of the orbital plane.
-This is shown best in the model below.
+This is shown best in the model from two different angles in Video 1 and Video 2 below.

-For this case, note that in the model above this intersection is found 90° from the ascending node.
+Note: In the model above for this case, this intersection is found 90° from the ascending node.
 As a reminder, the ascending node is when an object in orbit passes from the southern hemisphere to the northern hemisphere.
 This makes finding the LWST not very difficult with the help of the right ascension of the ascending node (RAAN, Ω).
 If we put all of this together we will find the following equation (4):

 (4)